zyx/manual/VoltageStandards.md

 ## Polyphony

-If your module has polyphonic outputs, then it can be considered a "polyphonic module", so add the "Polyphonic" tag to the module's manifest.
+If your module supports polyphonic inputs or has polyphonic outputs, then it can be considered a "polyphonic module", so add the "Polyphonic" tag to the module's manifest.
 It is recommended to support up to 16 channels, which is the maximum that Rack allows.

 Typically each voice in your module can be abstracted into an "engine".